florian/florian.github.io/README.md

 ## Conventions

-- All references are in Harvard citation style
+- All references are in ACM format
 - Book covers in the "What I read" posts are scaled to a width of 300px

 ## Spell Checking